 Students explore key soft skills that are important to employers in all careers.
+Remind them to save their completed student activity handout.

-- Soft skills such as critical thinking, responsibility, and good communication, will serve you well regardless of which career you pursue.
+- Soft skills such as critical thinking, responsibility, and good communication will serve you well regardless of which career you pursue.
 All employers are looking for employees with strong soft skills. - Each job has its own specific skills, called technical skills, that may or may not transfer to a different job.
 Soft skills are also called transferable skills because they're always useful. - For more on collaboration and other soft skills related to working with others, check out the activities on JA Connect: https://connect.ja.org/listpage/playlist/22045.

-Activity: Education, Training, and Apprenticeships
+Activity: Education

-Students explore the types of education and training they should consider to pursue their fields of interest, both in school and in a workplace via job shadow experiences, internships, and apprenticeships.
+Students explore the types of education and training they should consider to pursue their fields of interest, both in school and in a workplace, via job shadow experiences, internships, and apprenticeships.